Promoted for

 *Prices are approximate and are subject to change.

 When traveling to Thailand it’s always best to have a few ways to access your cash.
-Visa and MasterCard branded travel cards, debit cards and credit cards are becoming increasingly accepted for over the counter purchases in middle to high end hotels, shops and restaurants but carrying cash is always recommended as this will make up the majority of your spending.
-ATM’s are readily available throughout Thailand’s larger cities and towns but when traveling to more remote locations it’s always best to bring enough cash to cover your stay.
+Visa and Mastercard travel cards, debit cards and credit cards are becoming increasingly accepted for over-the-counter purchases in middle to high-end hotels, shops and restaurants but carrying cash is always recommended as this will make up the majority of your spending.
+ATMs are readily available throughout Thailand’s larger cities and towns but when traveling to more remote locations it’s always best to bring enough cash to cover your stay.

 Digital banking apps work in much the same way as conventional bank accounts do, coming with a debit card authorised by Visa or Mastercard which can be “topped up” from your mobile phone, but the key advantage is that they don’t charge withdrawal of transaction fees.